 - Go Mad from the Revelation

-- Sol Roth loses his will to live when he discovers that Soylent Green is people.
+- Sol Roth loses his will to live when he discovers that the oceans are dying and Soylent has turned to making food out of people.

 - Thorn to a lesser extent, while he tells Hatcher the secret he is clearly in an emotional state.

 - The priest who took Simonson's confession is the clearest example of this, now roaming aimlessly around his parish in a detached, dazed state of mind, attempting only to do what he can to "make room" for the poor and needy who need beds and shelter.

 - Groin Attack: Thorn kicks Tab Fielding in the balls during their fight in Fielding's apartment.

 - Heroic BSOD: Thorn, seeing an apple and some beef, is broken by seeing all this good food being so rare, asking "What have we come to?"

 - I'm a Humanitarian: Technically, everyone who eats soylent green is this.

 - Kleptomaniac Hero: The first thing Thorn does after entering somebody's home is steal anything edible.
 Apparently this is not unexpected behaviour for a policeman.